hoanganhminh01/Landscape-GANs/index.md

 ## <ins><b> Related Works </b></ins>
 We found a few GANs that people were already using to generate landscapes (Landscape GAN, GANscapes).
 Ultimately, we decided we wanted to use a GAN that wasn’t already pre-trained on landscapes.
 We based our network architecture off of Natsu6767’s Deep Convolutional GAN (originally trained on celebrity faces) and trained it on the [Landscape Pictures](https://www.kaggle.com/datasets/arnaud58/landscape-pictures) dataset by arnaud58 on Kaggle.
 Minh had used StyleGANs in the past, and we found a [StyleGanv3](https://github.com/justinpinkney/awesome-pretrained-stylegan3) by justinpinkney on github that was trained on LHQ-256 (a 256x256 landscapes dataset).

-## <ins><b> Methodology </b></ins>
-The Landscape Pictures dataset consisted of 4,319 images of landscapes without any metadata.
-Since the image sizes in the dataset were inconsistent, we needed to crop and resize the images into specific dimensions.
-We preprocessed the dataset into 3 different dimensions: 64 x 64, 128 x 128 and 256 x 256.

 <div align="center">
 <figure>
  <img alt="sample1" src="https://raw.githubusercontent.com/hoanganhminh01/Landscape-Generation-GAN/main/data_preprocessed_256/preprocessed_256/00000000_(5).jpg">
  <img alt="sample2" src="https://raw.githubusercontent.com/hoanganhminh01/Landscape-Generation-GAN/main/data_preprocessed_256/preprocessed_256/00000023_(7).jpg">
  <img alt="sample3" src="https://raw.githubusercontent.com/hoanganhminh01/Landscape-Generation-GAN/main/data_preprocessed_256/preprocessed_256/00000038_(3).jpg">
+ *64x64 preprocessed images from the "Landscape Pictures" dataset by arnaud58*
 </figure>
 </div>

+## <ins><b> Methodology </b></ins>
+The Landscape Pictures dataset consisted of 4,319 images of landscapes without any metadata.
+Since the image sizes in the dataset were inconsistent, we needed to crop and resize the images into specific dimensions.
+We preprocessed the dataset into 3 different dimensions: 64 x 64, 128 x 128 and 256 x 256.

 We then adapted Natsu's DCGAN architecture to create the following 3 DCGAN's a trained one each on the 3 preprocessed sizes.
 [Insert GAN architectures here]